belovedpearl/AfricanRecipes-PP4/README.md

 ## Requirements file bug

 * When trying to deploy the first Mama'skitchen blank site, the deployment failed as heroku could not complete the buildup, but after lots of investigation I noticed that I omitted the 's' after the requirement hence the reason for a failed deployment.

       * Adding 's' to the file name and trying redeploying fixed this.

 ## Active Link Bug

 * When I was trying to feature the active link on the homepage, even after writing the link in the django way, there was no feature of the active link on the live site.

       * Adding **url name** to the context passed fixed this.

 ## Add Recipe Page Bug

 * When adding a new recipe from the user's side, I always try to make some adjustment on the admin section before approving.
 The homepage display always display html and css code.

       * Gemma of tutor support enlightened me on this and encouraged me to add summernote editor to the user's section.

 ## Country Page Bug

-* While trying tomake each country a link to access different recipes, I got error with countries with space and casing.
+* While trying to make each country a link to access different recipes, I got error with countries with space and casing.

       * Importing Q to use for advance search fixed this.

 * Border around country page stoped on the first column.

       * Replacing the border with 'hr' below the country header fixed this.

 ## Tab Duplication Bug